 The NES approach defines peer review as the external evaluation of one element of an individual's performance by trained colleagues using a validated review instrument to facilitate developmental feedback.

-Evidence of participation in independent peer review by teams and individuals is now necessary to satisfy the governance requirements of some external bodies and is an effective means of identifying learning needs and confirming good practice, e.g. as part of quality accreditation, educational supervisor training, specialty training, professional appraisal and continuing professional development (CPD).
+Evidence of participation in independent peer review by teams and individuals is now necessary to satisfy the governance requirements of some external bodies and is an effective means of identifying learning needs and confirming good practice, e.g. as part of quality accreditation, specialty training, professional appraisal and continuing professional development (CPD).

 Although there are many types of peer review, a system of developmental review and feedback has been developed by NES.
 This educational approach enables clinicians, managers and healthcare teams to submit written reports of SEA and Criterion Audit for feedback from peer groups trained in the process.
-GPs can also submit videoed consultations for feedback under the same system.

 Participation in the NES peer review system can assist GPs and practice teams with: